soflane/little-web-projects/Zammad ticket creator/README.md

 ### Troubleshooting Docker

-- If Nginx fails to start with "invalid number of arguments in proxy_set_header", ensure ZAMMAD_BASE_URL is set in .env and entrypoint.sh exports ZAMMAD_HOST correctly (fixed in current version).
+- If Nginx fails to start with "invalid number of arguments in proxy_set_header", ensure VITE_ZAMMAD_BASE_URL is set in .env and entrypoint.sh exports ZAMMAD_HOST correctly (fixed in current version).
 - API calls failing to localhost: Verify proxy in generated /etc/nginx/conf.d/default.conf (use docker logs to see preview).
 - Env vars not loading: Use `env_file: .env` in docker-compose.yml; rebuild with --build.